Are Standing Desks Good for You?

 It’s 1:30 p.m.
 How are you feeling?
 As for me, I’m getting a lot of work done, and I’m still feeling just fine.
 If you had asked me a month ago, though, I would have told you a very different story; I would have been crashing big time with post-lunch sleepiness.

 Everyone is affected to a different degree by the post-lunch dip.
-But there must be something unique about my genetics, because everyone in my family seems like they’re borderline narcoleptic.
+But there must be something unique about my genetics, because everyone in my family seems as though they’re borderline narcoleptic.
 After lunch, I become downright catatonic and can’t focus on anything, let alone on the important work at hand.

 But I found something that changed everything: a standing desk!
 More accurately, I use a high ledge in my apartment that’s at just the right height for me to comfortably type on my laptop while standing.